frosted/frosted.github.io/_posts/2023-10-28-configurationmanager-module.md

 Set-Location "PS1"
 ```

-This command will prompt you for your credentials.
-After providing your credentials, you'll be connected to your MECM site.

 ## Common MECM PowerShell Tasks

 Let's look at some common tasks you can perform with PowerShell in MECM.